 Source: Verhille et al. (2014).
 Note: Green sections demarcate tolerable water velocities of ≥50 cm/s; red sections demarcate presence of life stages which are predicted to be intolerant of even very low water velocities; and yellow sections signify recommended water flow velocity limitations to protect present life stages.
 Behavioral (e.g., avoidance) considerations were not part of this analysis, and they remain an important topic for future research.
 Based on the text description, Red Bluff and Hamilton City diversions are in the “Upper river”.

-Figure sturg_verhille.
+Figure 11-23.
 Overview of Flow-Tolerance Limitations of Green (GS) and White (WS) Sturgeon Throughout the Sacramento-San Joaquin Watershed According to Location and Time of Year, Based on Critical Swimming Speed.